 Being part of a sports team teaches you teamwork and how to cooperate with others, even those you might not get along with.
 Maintaining a stellar academic record while playing for the team proves you have good organizational and time management skills.

-You can choose a team sport like soccer or an individual sport like chess.
-However, ensure this is something you love doing — or you'll grow tired.
+You can choose a team sport like soccer or an individual ones like chess.
+However, ensure this is something you love doing — or you’ll grow tired.
 If you show leadership skills out in the field, you might even manage to become captain of your team.
 This is an excellent thing to feature in your college resume.